-Anterior Cervical Decompression and Fusion Surgery
+What Is Anterior Cervical Decompression And Fusion Surgery (ACDF)?

 There are two major parts of the Anterior Cervical Decompression and Fusion Surgery:

-- The second component of the fusion is the instrumentation.
+In a majority of cases, Dr. Todd Albert does not take a bone graft from the patient’s iliac crest (hip area) meaning you will not have a separate incision.
+The second component of the fusion is the instrumentation.
 This is a plate and screws that are then placed anterior to the vertebrae.

 Is Fusion Surgery Painful?